wanderinggnome648/Nightingale/README.md

 ![Product image](Diagrams/nightingale_header.jpg)

-# The Nightingale: An Open-Source, Ultra-Quiet, Automatic, Permanent, Effective Air Purifier With Low Maintence Costs
+# The Nightingale: An Open-Source, Ultra-Quiet, Automatic, Permanent, Effective Air Purifier With Low Maintenance Costs

-A PC-fan based air purifier design, the Nightgale's major features are:
+A PC-fan based air purifier design, the Nightingale's major features are:
 - **Effective**: Purifies air through two 20x20x2 Merv 13 air filters that are efficient at removing pollen, dust, and infectious aerosols, but have very high air flow.
 - **Ultra-Quiet**: No need to turn it down or off due to noise because you'll barely know it's running.
 Uses PC fans designed to push a high volume of air quietly.
 - **Permanent**: Uses a strong extruded aluminum frame that is a standard profile (1"x1") and easy to source from several manufacturers.
 - **Automatic**: Turns on when people are present and off when people leave.
 Always runs at max speed.
 Nothing to configure (or misconfigure).
 If it's plugged in, it's on.
 - **Visual Indicator**: Because the PC fans are so quiet, you might not even know it's on, so energy-efficient, interior lights indicate it is purifying.
 - **Easy Filter Change**: When you change the filters simply pop them off the side and replace.
 No disassembly required.
 - **Cheap Maintenance**: No pricey filter replacement costs.
-Simply use stardard Merv 13, 20x20x2 furnance filters commonly available in the US that cost around $10-$15 per filter (or less when purchased in bulk).
+Simply use standard Merv 13, 20x20x2 furnace filters commonly available in the US that cost around $10-$15 per filter (or less when purchased in bulk).
 Change yearly or after wildfire events.
 - **Standard Parts**: If you have a problem, you can fix it yourself.
 - **Open-Source**: No vendor lock-in.
 Build it.
 It's yours.
 - **Low Energy Consumption** Consumes only enough electricity for 6 PC fans and energy-efficient LED lighting.
 Turns off when the room is empty.